 Being married for a minimum of ten years entitles you to half of your spouse’s Social Security benefits after divorce.
 That’s great, but, as with most things involving the government, it’s not that simple.

 Whether or not your ex remarries is beside the point.
-However, your ex also must be eligible for Social Security in the first place.
+However, your ex must also be eligible for Social Security in the first place.
 If you hope to collect based on your ex’s work history, any benefit must be larger than your own.

 Related Reading: 11 Strategies to Know Before Filing for Divorce

-Common Finacial Mistakes in Gray Divorce
+Common Financial Mistakes in Gray Divorce

 Don’t Automatically Choose The House Over Other Assets

 However, this may not always be the best financial choice.
-Houses cost money to maintain and are often difficult to liquidate depending on your market.
+Houses cost money to maintain and are often difficult to liquidate, depending on your market.

 Related Reading: A House Divided: Splitting Up the Home in Divorce